AaronGWang/WorkoutCreatorPlus/README.md

 Example Commands:
 1. `python3 main.py upper` (generates a shuffled upper split without any instructions)
-2. `python3 main.py upper yes yes yes` (generates a shuffled upper split without all instructions)
+2. `python3 main.py upper yes yes yes` (generates a shuffled upper split with all instructions)
 3. `python3 main.py upper no yes no` (generates a unshuffled upper split with only main set instructions)